grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 <!-- INTERACTIVE ignore START -->

 {{< admonition type="tip" >}}
-Alternatively, you can try out this example in our interactive learning environment: [Get started with Grafana Alerting](https://killercoda.com/grafana-labs/course/grafana/grafana-fundamentals).
+Alternatively, you can try out this example in our interactive learning environment: [Grafana Fundamentals](https://killercoda.com/grafana-labs/course/grafana/grafana-fundamentals).

 It's a fully configured environment with all the dependencies already installed.